 There are no or limited amount of data from the use of fluorometholone in pregnant women.

 Studies in animals have shown reproductive toxicity.

 FML is not recommended during pregnancy.

-It is unknown whether fluorometholone is excreted in human milk.
+It is unknown whether fluorometholone/metabolites are excreted in human milk.
 FML should not be used during breast-feeding.